kevinslin/h7b-dendron-netlify/vault/notes.unsorted.collect-finance-market-data.md

 ## Getting started

 Initially I intended to use Sqlite or PostgreSQL as the database engine.
 After reading about [[BigQuery|notes.tutorial.google-bigquery]], I incline to this solution, since its free tier offers 10GB storage and I don't need to manually manage the database.
 BigQuery is also integrated directly into Deepnote or Jupyter notebook.

+1. Create a new Google account for BigQuery